Popular uprisings occurred across South Vietnam during the first hours and days of the Tet Offensive.

-On the morning of January 31st, a series of popular uprisings occurred in Quang Tin Province near Chu Lai.
+On the morning of January 31, 1968, a series of popular uprisings occurred in Quang Tin Province near Chu Lai.
 The Rand Corporation’s Francis “Bing” West recalled what happened, “…an army outpost on Hill 76 radioed that thousands of villagers celebrating Tet were streaming from their hamlets toward the [Ly Tin] district headquarters…2,000 people pressed against the compound gates…Word came that at each of the six CAPs [Combined Action Platoon sites] similar crowds were surging in….”
 A North Vietnamese cadre captured at Ly Tin stated that the Communists had intended on using the masses of people to physically occupy the district headquarters.
 Once the compound fell, the Communists planned on establishing their own government, ruling the district from the former GVN headquarters.
-However, the Communist seizure of Ly Tin failed when ARVN soldiers threatened to kill the unarmed civilians involved in the uprising.
+West remembered that the Communist seizure of Ly Tin failed after ARVN soldiers threatened to kill all of the unarmed civilians involved in the uprising.

 At the beginning of Tet, the Communists succeeded in entering and occupying portions of nearly every major town and city in South Vietnam.
 General William C. Westmoreland wrote that at the start of the Tet Offensive the Communists not only carried out attacks against Saigon, they also struck at “…36 of the 44 provincial capitals, 5 of the 6 autonomous cities, 64 of 242 district capitals, and 50 hamlets.”